4xvgal/cashucordAuction/README.md

 ### Tests

 Tests rely on Bun’s built-in runner.
-The mint health spec pings three endpoints: your local Nutshell mint plus the two public `testnut` instances.
+The mint health spec simply pings whatever URL you set in `MINT_URL`, so pointing that variable at a different mint automatically switches the target for the suite.

 ```bash
 bun test
 ```

-> **Note:** Start the local Nutshell mint (`bun run mint:up`) before running the test suite.
-You still need outbound access to `https://testnut.cashu.space` and `https://nofees.testnut.cashu.space` for the remote assertions.

 ## Docker & Compose

-Build and run the bot plus Postgres (and the Nutshell mint) with Docker:
+Build and run the bot plus Postgres (and an optional Nutshell mint) with Docker:

 ```bash
 docker compose up --build
 ```

-The compose file exposes Postgres on `localhost:5432`, Nutshell on `localhost:3338`, and passes sensible defaults to the bot container.
-Ensure your `.env` contains the Discord and Cashu secrets before starting.
+The compose file exposes Postgres on `localhost:5432`, runs a Nutshell mint on `localhost:3338`, and passes the `.env` values to the bot container.
+Set `BOT_MINT_URL` (or leave the default `http://mint:3338`) so the container can reach the mint via the Docker network, while `MINT_URL` on the host can stay at `http://localhost:3338`.
+Ensure your `.env` contains the Discord and Cashu secrets before starting; switch `MINT_URL`/`BOT_MINT_URL` to an external URL when you want to bypass the local mint.

 ## Database Migrations